Jerónimos Monastery: Church of Santa Maria

-Exterior

-South portal
+South portal exterior

 The ornate side entrance to the monastery was designed by Juan de Castillo and is considered one of the most significant of his time, but is not, in fact, the main entrance to the building.
 This shrine-like portal is large, 32 m high and 12 m wide, extending two stories.
 Its ornate features includes an abundance of gables and pinnacles, with many carved figures standing under a baldachin in carved niches, around a statue of Henry the Navigator, standing on a pedestal between the two doors.

 The tympanum, above the double door, displays, in half-relief, two scenes from the life of Saint Jerome: on the left, the removal of the thorn from the lion's paw and, on the right, the saint's experience in the desert.
 In the spandrel between these scenes is the coat of arms of king Manuel I, while the archivolt and tympanum are covered in Manueline symbols and elements.
 The Madonna (Santa Maria de Belém) is on a pedestal on top of the archivolt, surmounted by the archangel Michael, while above the portal there is a cross of the Order of Christ.
 The portal is harmoniously flanked on each side by a large window with richly decorated mouldings.

-Axial portal
+Axial portal exterior

 Although of smaller dimensions than the southern doorway, this is the most important door to the Jerónimos because of its ornamentation and its position in front of the main altar.
 This western portal is a good example of the transition from the Gothic style to Renaissance.
 It was built by Nicolau Chanterene in 1517.
 This was probably his first commission in Portugal.
 It is now spanned by a vestibule, added in the 19th century, that forms a transition between the church and the ambulatory.

 In the tympanum there are scenes from the birth of Christ: from the left to right: the Annunciation (of the angel indicating to Maria that she would give birth); the Nativity (the birth of the Christ child); and the Epiphany (the adoration of the magi).
 Two angels hold the arms of Portugal, close to the archivolt.
 The splays on each side of the portal are filled with statues, among them are statues of King Manuel I and Queen Maria of Aragón kneeling in a niche under a lavishly decorated baldachin, flanked by their patrons: Saint Jerome and Saint John the Baptist, respectively.
 The supporting corbels are decorated with little angels holding the coat-of-arms and, at the side of the king, an armillary sphere and, at the side of the queen, three blooming twigs.
 Renaissance elements include angels in Roman garb, cherubs, the detail and realism of the kings and the nude study of Saint Jerome.

 Throughout the monastery there are representations of Saint Jerome, in paintings, sculptures and stained glass.
 There are three important examples: